ESA-APEx/apex_documentation/propagation/usecases.md

 1. The algorithm is implemented in openEO or made available as an OGC Application Package.
 2. The algorithm has not yet been integrated into an openEO or OGC Application Package.

+### Examples

+* The project has created an openEO processing graph.
+Executing this workflow takes too long and incurs high execution costs, making it unviable for running at the intended scale.
+* The project created a new machine learning model in Python that performs inference based on EO data.
+However, the training and/or inference steps take too long, hindering scalability for processing larger areas of interest.

 ### Solution

 The [APEx Algorithm Enhancement](enhancement.md) service offers support to optimize your algorithm through a structured